romila2003/FAQ-Collapse/README.md

 ### The challenge

 - To create a FAQ that opens and closes when the icon is clicked.
-The challenge involves HTML, CSS, Javascript and API.
+The challenge involves HTML, CSS and Javascript.

 ### Screenshot